herchackathon/HIPR/README.md

 Interaction with contracts has been simplified for deployment, function calling, transaction and event filtering and decoding of topics.

-The library has been tested in all the platforms .Net Core, Mono, Linux, iOS, Android, Raspberry PI, Xbox and of course Windows.
+The library has been tested in all the platforms: .NET Core, Mono, Linux, iOS, Android, Raspberry PI, Xbox and of course Windows.

 ## Issues, Requests and help